Office Hours:Fall 2019: MW 10:30am-12noon

 - Communication Studies

 DR. THOMAS R. DUNN is an Associate Professor of Communication Studies and the Director of the Basic Course in Public Speaking (SPCM 200) at Colorado State University.
 Dr. Dunn is also the Coordinator for the Master Teacher Initiative (MTI) for the College of Liberal Arts.
 He joined the faculty at Colorado State in the Fall of 2012.
-Dr. Dunn teaches a variety of classes in rhetorical studies, including undergraduate classes in The History and Theory of Rhetoric, Visual Communication, and Rhetoric in Social Movements, Evaluating Contemporary Rhetoric, the History of Rhetorical Theory, Rhetorical Criticism, and Speech Communication Pedagogy.
+Dr. Dunn teaches a variety of classes in rhetorical studies, including undergraduate classes in The History and Theory of Rhetoric, Visual Communication, and Rhetoric in Social Movements, and graduate classes in the History of Rhetorical Theory, Rhetorical Criticism, Queer Theory and Criticism, and Speech Communication Pedagogy.
 He is also a highly-sought adviser and mentor of graduate students and new teachers in higher education.
 Dr. Dunn earned both his Doctorate in Communication and a Certificate in the Study of Women, Gender, and Sexuality at the University of Pittsburgh ('11).
-Dr. Dunn's research investigates the intersection of GLBT/queer culture, politics, and rhetoric with a focus on public memory and visual rhetoric.
-Recent projects include the publication of his first book, Queerly Remembered: Rhetorics for the Representing the GLBTQ Past, which develops the framework of "queer monumentality" for investigating how LGBT people have used public tellings of their shared pasts to effect political, social, and cultural change in the present.
+Dr. Dunn's primary research agenda investigates the intersection of LGBT/queer culture, politics, and rhetoric with a focus on public memory and visual and material rhetorics.
+Recent projects include the book, Queerly Remembered: Rhetorics for the Representing the GLBTQ Past, which explores how LGBTQ people use public tellings of their shared pasts to effect political, social, and cultural change in the present.
 He is currently at work on a new book on the rhetoric and politics of queer memories of the Holocaust and the persecution of homosexuals by the Third Reich.
-His writing appears in venues like the Quarterly Journal of Speech, Communication & Critical/Cultural Studies, Rhetoric & Public Affairs, the Western Journal of Communication, and the Southern Communication Journal, as well as the Denver Post.
-Dr. Dunn is also the winner of several awards, including the 2011 National Communication Association's Stephen E. Lucas Debut Publication Award, the 2012 Gerald R. Miller Outstanding Doctoral Dissertation Award, the 2014-2015 Excellence in Teaching Award from CSU's College of Liberal Arts, and the 2017 New Investigator Award from the Critical/Cultural Studies Division of NCA, and the 2018 Book of the Year Award from the GLBTQ Communication Studies Division of NCA.
+His writing appears in venues like the Quarterly Journal of Speech, Rhetoric Society Quarterly, Communication & Critical/Cultural Studies, Rhetoric & Public Affairs, the Western Journal of Communication, and the Southern Communication Journal, as well as the Denver Post.
+Dr. Dunn is also the winner of several awards, including the 2011 National Communication Association's Stephen E. Lucas Debut Publication Award, the 2012 Gerald R. Miller Outstanding Doctoral Dissertation Award, the 2014-2015 Excellence in Teaching Award from CSU's College of Liberal Arts, the 2017 New Investigator Award from the Critical/Cultural Studies Division of NCA, and the 2018 Book of the Year Award from the GLBTQ Communication Studies Division of NCA.